 Arlene Parsons (class of 2009) conducted research at the University of Iowa that resulted in a publication in the journal of Free Radical Biology and Medicine, 2008.
 The paper was entitled: Cisplatin combined with zidovudine enhances cytotoxicity and oxidative stress in human head and neck cancer cells via thiol-dependent mechanisms pdf.

 Ian Ster (class of 2012) on a REU Fellowship at the College of Charleston.
 Ian spent the Fall 2011 semester studying at a marine biology station in Bonaire.
-Ian researched an endangered species of redhorse in South Carolina, and he is currently investigating graduate programs.
+Ian researched an endangered species of redhorse in South Carolina, and he is finishing a M.S. of Science degree in New Hampshire.

 Katie Jansa (class of 2012) spent the summer in the Department of Neurology at the University of Iowa.
-Katie will be applying to physical therapy graduate programs following graduation.
+Katie is completing a Doctorate of Physical Therapy degree at the University of Iowa.